• Home

 Hailey Shay

 Hailey Shay is doing a summer internship with the City of West Springfield Department of Public Works.
 Her supervisor says she has a great work ethic, is willing to try anything, and quickly became a master with a zero-turn mower.
 Hailey will graduate from Westfield Tech in the spring of 2024 with a major in horticulture.
 She is looking forward to working in the landscaping industry and may want to own her own company someday either by herself or with her friend Koda Jacque.
+2024 UPDATE: Hailey is now employed Full-Time by the West Springfield DPW!
+Congratulations Hailey!

 Jacob ETtress